Whatsapp

 Q: Can a fractional CMO replace our marketing agency entirely?

-A: It depends on what the agency is doing.
-A fractional CMO can replace an agency that was providing strategic consulting.
-For specialist execution (SEO, paid media, content production), many companies retain focused agencies alongside their fractional CMO.
+A: It depends on the agency's role.
+A fractional CMO can replace an agency providing strategic consulting.
+For specialized execution (SEO, paid media, content production), many companies retain focused agencies alongside their fractional CMO.

 Q: What does a fractional CMO cost compared to an agency retainer?

-A: Fractional CMO retainers typically run $3,000–8,000 per month.
-Full-service B2B agencies often charge $5,000–25,000 per month depending on scope.
-The fractional CMO provides strategy and leadership; the agency provides execution.
-They are not directly comparable on price alone.
+A: Fractional CMO retainers typically range from $3,000 to $8,000 per month.
+Full-service B2B agencies often charge between $5,000 and $25,000 per month, depending on the scope.
+The fractional CMO provides strategy and leadership, while the agency focuses on execution.
+They are not directly comparable based on price alone.

 Q: Our agency isn’t driving results.
 Is that an agency problem or a strategy problem?

-A: Usually strategy.
+A: Typically, it is a strategy issue.
 Agencies execute briefs.
-If results are poor, audit the brief first: is the ICP right, is the positioning clear, is the channel mix appropriate?
-These are strategy questions that a fractional CMO should own.
+If results are lacking, audit the brief first: Is the ICP correct?
+Is the positioning clear?
+Is the channel mix appropriate?
+These are strategic questions that a fractional CMO should address.

 Q: How quickly can a fractional CMO improve our marketing results?

-A: Most clients see measurable improvements in pipeline quality and marketing efficiency within 60–90.
-The first month focuses on audit and strategy; execution impact accelerates from month 2.
+A: Most clients observe measurable improvements in pipeline quality and marketing efficiency within 60 to 90 days.
+The first month focuses on audit and strategy; execution impact accelerates from month two.

 Comments